Net Investment Income Tax—What It Is and How It Works

-When a taxpayer sells pretty much any type of investment, she'll realize either a gain or a loss—she'll make money or she'll lose money if she sells for less than what she's invested in the asset.
+When a taxpayer sells pretty much any type of investment, they'll realize either a gain or a loss—they'll make money or they'll lose money if they sell for less than what they have invested in the asset.
 But there are some exceptions.

 Tax-exempt interest is not included in net investment income, Gains realized from the sale of a personal residence are spared as well when the gain is excluded from income for income tax purposes.
 Gains except gains on property held in a trade or business are also exempt.